CrisCanonDev/SpringBoot-application/README.md

 Usage of thymeleaf as template engine to show table informations and provide its modification.

-Including concepts and proper spring developing approach
+Including concepts and proper spring methodologies developing approach
 - Annotations
 - Spring MVC layout
 - Dependencies inyection